 The value of diversity

 As indicated in Mizuho's HR Vision, we believe that the personal development of individual employees contributes to the stable and sustainable growth of Mizuho as a whole, and we encourage employees who differ in terms of gender, country of origin, cultural background, and values to understand, respect, and inspire each other.
-As such, we have worked for many years to promote diversity both in Japan and abroad.
+As such, we have worked for many years to promote diversity both in and outside Japan.

 We launched our first diversity initiatives the year after the formation of Mizuho Financial Group in 2002.
 In this early period starting in 2003, our primary focus was on women's empowerment.
 We expanded the support systems for female employees who qualified for maternity/childcare leave and those who were caring for young children.
 We also promoted the proactive hiring of more women and established a dedicated office for these efforts at each of our core group companies.